Application Process | Key Dates & Deadlines | Tuition & Scholarships | English Requirements | Program Details | Living in Eugene

 English Language Requirements

-Is an English proficiency exam required for admission to the LLM program?
+Is proof of English proficiency required for admission to the LLM program?

-Yes, each international applicant must prove English language proficiency.
+Yes, international applicants whose native language is not English must demonstrate sufficient English language proficiency.
 Either the TOEFL or IELTS is acceptable for admission to the LLM program.
-If an applicant has completed a higher education degree where the language of instruction is English, they may request a waiver of the exam score requirement.

 What is the LLM's program's minimum English proficiency exam score?